Gavin Massey: Colchester United

 Massey scored his first cup goal of his professional career when he opened the scoring on 9 November as Colchester defeated Gosport Borough 6–3 in the first round of the FA Cup, driving the ball home from close range.
 His next goal came as a consolation in the U's 4–1 home defeat to Rochdale on 13 December after coming on as a half-time substitute.
 Massey's sixth goal of the season helped Colchester to a 2–0 win against relegation rivals Leyton Orient on 24 January 2015, sweeping the ball home after 14 minutes of play.
 He was involved in all three goals for Colchester's 3–1 home win against Barnsley on 6 April.
-He poked home Jacob Murphy's cross on 62 minutes to level the scores, and then turned provider for Murphy to head in on 80 minutes to give the U's the lead.
+He poked home Jacob Murphy's cross on 62 minutes to level the scores, then turned provider for Murphy to head in on 80 minutes to give the U's the lead.
 Six minutes later, he passed through to George Moncur to seal the victory.
 He scored his eighth goal of the season on 25 April with an equalising goal in the 84th minute of a 3–2 win against Fleetwood Town at Highbury Stadium.
-After securing League One safety on the final day of the season, Massey scooped the Colchester United 'Players' Player of the Year' accolade at the club's end of season dinner in May.
+After securing League One safety on the final day of the season, Massey won the Colchester United 'Players' Player of the Year' accolade at the club's end of season dinner in May.
 He was involved in 51 games across the season, scoring eight goals.

-2015–16 season

 Massey scored his first goal of the 2015–16 campaign at Chesterfield in League One on 12 September 2015 when he scored an equalising goal during a 3–3 draw.
 He scored his second of the season with the opener in Colchester's 2–1 win at home to league leaders Gillingham on 19 September.
 He scored his third goal five months later in Colchester's 5–2 defeat to Bury on 20 February 2016, before scoring the only goal of the game as Colchester beat Coventry 1–0 at the Ricoh Arena on 29 March.
 Relegation into League Two was confirmed on 26 April, at which point manager Kevin Keen was sacked.
 Massey ended the season with four goals in 47 appearances.